Sampit: Transportation

-The city has total 474 kilometers of road, mostly have been paved with asphalt.
+The town has a total of 474 kilometres of road, which mostly have been paved with asphalt.
 However, due to lack of enforcement of trucks weight moving on the road, around 18% of the roads are considered lightly to moderately damaged.

-River transportation is an important part of city's life, both inter-city and to other cities such as Banjarmasin.
+River transportation is an important part of the town's life, both intra-urban and to other cities such as Banjarmasin.
 Port of Sampit in Mentaya is used for both container and passenger.
 However, due to the river's relatively shallow depth, loading container in the port is dangerous and often caused the crane to damage parks, statues, and buildings around the port.
 Importance of the port for container and movement of goods have been reduced and now mostly used for passenger transportation only.
-Angkots, while have presence in the city, has been in sharp decline due to competition with ride-hailing online app services such as Gojek and Grab.
-In addition, there's also a local online ride-hailing application exclusive to the city named Pas-Jek.
+Angkots, while they have a presence in the town, has been in sharp decline due to competition with ride-hailing online app services such as Gojek and Grab.
+In addition, there's also a local online ride-hailing application exclusive to Sampit named Pas-Jek.
 Other alternatives include bemo and rickshaw.

 The city is served by H. Asan Airport.

-Health & Education
+Health and education

-City's main hospital, Dr. Murjani Sampit Regional Hospital is located in Mentawa Baru Hilir which on 2018 undergo a major expansion.
-New four-stories building for the hospital was inaugurated in January 2021.
-There's one university in the city, Darwan Ali University, which is a private university.
-Several other higher education institutions such as Sampit Economy College and Teaching & Education College of Muhammadiyah also present in the city.
+The town's main hospital, Dr. Murjani Sampit Regional Hospital is located in Mentawa Baru Hilir which from 2018 underwent a major expansion.
+A new four-storey building for the hospital was inaugurated in January 2021.
+There is one university in the town, Darwan Ali University, which is a private university.
+Several other higher education institutions such as Sampit Economy College and Teaching and Education College of Muhammadiyah also present in the town.

 Others

-Convenience store chains such as Indomaret have presence in the city.
-Other than that, there's also shopping malls in the city such as Borneo City Mall and Mentaya Shopping Center.
+Convenience store chains such as Indomaret have presence in the town.
+Other than that, there are also shopping malls in Sampit such as Borneo City Mall and Mentaya Shopping Center.